-B. Timeliness

-3. For Fiscal Year 2022, what was the average number of days your agency reported for adjudicating requests for expedited processing?
-Please see Section VIII.A. of your agency's Fiscal Year 2022 Annual FOIA Report.
+- B. Timeliness - 4.
+For Fiscal Year 2023, what was the average number of days your agency reported for adjudicating requests for expedited processing?
+Please see Section VIII.A. of your agency's Fiscal Year 2023 Annual FOIA Report.

-The FLRA maintained an average of 26.21 days to adjudicate the requests it received for expedited processing.
+The FLRA maintained an average of 21.13 days to adjudicate the requests it received for expedited processing, which is an improvement over FY 2022.

-4. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, according to Section VIII.A. of your agency's Fiscal Year 2022 Annual FOIA Report, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.
+5. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, according to Section VIII.A. of your agency's Fiscal Year 2023 Annual FOIA Report, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.

-During most of FY 2022 the FLRA received an unusually high number of requests that required searches through many documents.
-Moreover, through most of 2022, the office of the Chief FOIA Officer was less than fully staffed.
-As noted above, the Chief FOIA Officer's office should be fully staffed in the next few months.
+During most of FY 2023 the FLRA received an unusually high number of requests that required searches through many documents.
+Moreover, through most of 2023, the office of the Chief FOIA Officer was less than fully staffed.
+As noted above, the Chief FOIA Officer's office has been fully staffed as of December 2023.

-5. Does your agency utilize a separate track for simple requests?
+6. Does your agency utilize a separate track for simple requests?

-6. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2022?
+7. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2023?